robrwo/perl-Data-Enum/README.md

 This is done by creating a unique internal class name based on the possible values.
-Each value is actually a subclass of that class, with the appropriate `is_` method returning a constant.
+Each value is actually a subclass of that class, with the appropriate predicate method returning a constant.

 # METHODS